schwarzer-vulpecula/mini-forum-rails/common-features.markdown

 # Common Features

-These are some features that I would like to go over in **mini-forum-rails** which do not fit under any of the categories.
+These are some features that I would like to go over which do not fit under any of the categories.

 ## Toggling

-When an model's attribute is boolean, it sometimes make sense to have a toggle functionality to change them.
+When a model's attribute is boolean, it sometimes make sense to have a toggling button to change them.
 Rather than going through forms, a simple button click is often much more simpler and effective.
 In **mini-forum-rails**, muting a post or comment is easy.

 ```ruby
 # app/controllers/posts_controller.rb